isLundy/openExploreDir/README.md

 open the directory of the current project or the file directory of the read node - - - - - - - shortcut: Shift + B

-open .nuke directory - - - - - - - shortcut: Shift + 0
+open the .nuke directory - - - - - - - shortcut: Shift + 0

-open nuke installation directory
+open the nuke installation directory

 <br />